How a FedEx delivery driver helped new Seahawks CB Tariq Woolen reach his NFL dreams

 Go find him, Graham said.

-Soon enough, Woolen arrived in Graham’s office.
+Soon enough, Woolen arrived in Graham's office.
 Only then did Graham begin to believe: Yes, he really is 6-4.
-“I was like, ‘Woah!’”
+"I was like, 'Whoa!'"
 Graham recalled.

 After Woolen left, Graham immediately tracked down the practice tape from UTSA's final week of the 2019 season so he could watch Woolen work.